NOTE: This post has been updated to reflect Christmas at Silver Dollar City 2015.

 There are over 30 rides and attractions at Silver Dollar City—some fast and exciting, others pleasant and mild—so you’re sure to find something for everyone.
 However, be aware that some of the larger rides do close down for inclement weather, which is more common in the colder months.

 There are numerous food vendors at Silver Dollar City with cuisine ranging from traditional 1880s Ozarkian fare to pizzerias and sandwich shops.
 If you want a hearty sit-down meal, try the prime rib buffet or pick up a bowl of hot chili or a potato skillet.
 If you’d rather explore the park as you eat, grab a pretzel or a cup of hot wassail.
 There are also plenty of options to satisfy your sweet tooth: s’mores, hot apple dumplings, peanut brittle, saltwater taffy, or even a warm cinnamon roll from the bakery.

-With over two dozen unique shops, you’re sure to find something for everyone on your list at Silver Dollar City.
-Many of the shops include craftsmen who are happy to demonstrate their art, whether that’s carving wood, sculpting clay, or blowing glass.
+With over two-dozen unique shops, you’re sure to find something for everyone on your list at Silver Dollar City.
+Many of the shops include craftsmen demonstrating their art, whether that’s carving wood, sculpting clay, or blowing glass.
 There are also more modern stores selling women’s fashions, kitchen supplies, and toys, amongst other things.
-The largest of the shops is Jingle Bell Junction, which features 80 decorated Christmas trees and beautiful holiday decor available for purchase including snow globes, ornaments, tableware, and wreathes.
+The largest of the shops is Jingle Bell Junction, which features 80 decorated Christmas trees and beautiful holiday decor available for purchase, including snow globes, ornaments, tableware, and wreathes.

 You and your family will forever cherish a Christmas at Silver Dollar City.
 The lights, the thrills, the food, the festivities: it’s Branson’s Winter Wonderland!